Have you ever heard of assets or liabilities? You might have. But unless you’re a trained accountant, you might not know a whole lot about them.

 A decrease in accounts can signify negative financial activity and may be a concern for an individual or organization’s financial health.
 However, sometimes a decrease in accounts can be a planned and necessary process, such as paying off a loan or making an investment.

-• There are many types of assets, but only two types of liabilities.
+A decrease in assets would be credited; however, a decrease in liabilities would be debited. - There are many types of assets, but only two types of liabilities.
 Current liabilities are financial obligations due within one year or a normal operating cycle.
 Examples of current liabilities include sales taxes, accounts payable, wages, and short-term loans.

 Long-term liabilities are financial obligations due more than one year in the future.
 Examples of long-term liabilities include long-term loans, bonds, and leases.
-Both current and long-term liabilities are listed separately on a company’s balance sheet and are essential to consider when evaluating a company’s financial health.
+Both current and long-term liabilities are listed separately on a company’s balance sheet and are essential to consider when evaluating a company’s financial health. - Cash flow measures the amount of cash that flows in and out of a business over a particular period.
+Positive cash flow occurs when a business generates more cash inflows than outflows, while negative cash flow is the opposite.

 Cash flow is an important business metric because it reflects the company’s ability to meet its financial obligations, such as paying employees, suppliers, and lenders.
 Cash flow can be affected by various factors, such as changes in sales, expenses, and investments.

 Business owners can analyze their cash flow to identify areas to reduce expenses or increase revenue.
-Investors and lenders may evaluate a company’s cash flow to determine its financial strength and potential for growth.
+Investors and lenders may evaluate a company’s cash flow to determine its financial strength and potential for growth. - Assets are placed first on a balance sheet, and liabilities are placed after the total assets.

 Types of Assets and Liabilities